 How You Can Help a New Mom While Social Distancing

 One of the best things you can do to help a new mom is to let her know you are thinking of her and that you care—in a relaxed and supportive way.
 Send her text messages or phone calls, depending on what type of communication she prefers, but don’t expect a response back.
 If you can, be available to her at odd hours, as well.
 When she’s awake at 3 am feeding her newborn, it may mean a lot to her to know that she can reach out to you to “talk.”
 Whether by text, FaceTime, Facebook messenger, or phone call.

 2. Pay to Have a Meal Delivered

 Ask the new mom in your life what her favorite restaurant or meal is (and food for her partner and children, too).
-Then, call the restaurant or use a delivery service app to order and pay for the meal, then have it delivered straight to her door.
-She and her family will love having a meal that they don’t have to prepare themselves or wash dishes after eating.
+Then, call the restaurant or use a delivery service app to order and pay for the meal and have it delivered straight to her door.
+She and her family will love having a meal that they don’t have to prepare themselves.

 3. Send a Care Package, Gift Basket, or Amazon.com Gifts

 Getting gifts can be a great way to help new moms who are busy taking care of their little one’s every need.
 Choose some items you know she’ll love and have them delivered to her through the mail.
 Is she into reading or art?
 Send her some crafts, a watercolor paint set, or books and magazines.
 Is she a foodie?
 Try a gift basket with gourmet food items, fruits, or baked goods.
 Perhaps your friend would appreciate a hand-made piece of jewelry to commemorate the birth of her child, made by an artist on Etsy.
 You can also find individual gifts on Amazon and have them sent to her individually, such as lip balm, cozy socks, and a soothing collection of tea.

 4. Pick up Groceries or Pay to Have Her Groceries Delivered